CLA API

 Many of the LIS service endpoints will accept a URI with a $filter System Query Option that identifies the subset of the Entries held by the LIS service that should be returned in the results set in response to a request.

-Taking /HoldingMovementsForReviews as an example, a $filter string to limit the results set to be only those Entries occuring between two dates would have the following form:
+Taking /HoldingMovementsForReviews as an example, a $filter string to limit the results set to be only those Entries occurring between two dates would have the following form:

 • /HoldingMovementForReviews/ReviewBySpecies(species='Sheep',holding=’<the holding of interest>')?$filter=movementDate ge <start date> and movementDate le <end date>